Agnieszkalukasiak/Film_Hit_prediction/README.md

 * Python: The main programming language used for this project.

 ## Credits

-* Visual Studio Code and OpenDyslexic Mono: Since I am dyslexic and have struggled with previous projects—where most of my time was spent searching for spelling mistakes or missing letters and numbers—I found a solution by using Visual Studio Code with the OpenDyslexic Mono font installed.
-This made the process much easier and more efficient.

 * The dataset was accessed on Kaggle through Code Institute.